This is Sparta!!!

 Sparta has in recent times, become popular in mainstream culture due to a film centring on the tale of a Spartan cadre of 300 Soldiers who led the vastly outnumbered Greek City States in a defiant defence from attack from a vastly numerically superior Persian army.

-The film portrays the Spartans with fantastic physiques, which probably wasn’t far wrong given a Spartans dedication to training and warfare and the historical story that Spartans ridiculed any of their compatriots who looked fat or out of shape!
-As such ‘300’ workouts aimed at recreating that Spartan look are very popular!!
+The film portrays the Spartans with fantastic physiques.
+This probably wasn’t far wrong given a Spartans dedication to training and warfare and the historical story that Spartans ridiculed any of their compatriots who looked fat or out of shape!
+As such Spartan ‘300’ workouts aimed at recreating that Spartan look are now very popular!!
 A Spartan workout consists of wait for it….300 exercises (to honour the stand of the 300 Spartans).

 I have created a few of my own ‘300’ style routines (outlined below).
 The exercises in these workouts can be performed in any order but must be to completion.
 You can break down the exercises in any order (for example, if you have 50 squats and 50 Burpees: break the routine down into a 25 squat, 25 burpees, 25 squats, 25 burpee split, or just simply undertake 50 squats and 50 burpees) the choice is yours.